nion-software/nionswift/docs/user_interface.rst

 Image Display
 -------------
-Image Display allows you to force an image to be displayed as a line plot or as script instead of the default.
+Image Display allows you to force an image to be displayed as a line plot instead of the default.

 .. image:: graphics/inspector_image_display_subsection.png
     :width: 321
     :alt: Inspector Image Display Subsection

-A converted image can be reverted back to an image by choosing Image or Default.
+You can revert to the default display for an image by choosing :guilabel:`Default`.

 .. _Image Data Inspector Section:

 Image Data
 ----------
-Image Data presents several figures and settings for a selected image:
+Image Data presents several controls and settings for a selected image:

 .. image:: graphics/inspector_image_data_subsection.png
     :width: 321